[Last updated: October 2019]

 - Establish an emergency housing program.
 College’s Residential Living and Housing can keep a few rooms and spaces available as temporary housing for individuals facing emergency housing problems, as well as students experiencing homelessness.
 Sacramento State has a robust emergency housing program that provides short-term housing assistance to students for up to 30 days in the residence halls.
 This time period allows students and the crisis manager to plan and arrange for long-term housing.
 Students may also receive a meal plan that provides two meals a day.

-- Offer an emergency fund to provide grants or loans that can help with paying utility bills, rent, or a motel room.
+- Offer emergency aid to provide grants or loans that can help students pay utility bills, rent, or a motel room as temporary shelter during breaks.
+For more information about emergency aid, see here.

 Partnerships with community agencies are an important way to build housing options for homeless students.